textwire/textwire.github.io/versioned_docs/version-v2/guides/eval-string.md

 ---
-title: Evaluate a String - Textwire v2
+title: Evaluate a String - v2
 sidebar_label: Evaluate a String
 sidebar_position: 3
 description: Learn how to evaluate a string containing Textwire code in your Go applications